Bevan2004/automotive-ai-pipeline/README.md

 ## Real-World Motivation & Background

-Working hands-on with cars daily—wrenching, tuning, and dealing with various chassis builds—highlighted a major frustration with commercial diagnostic tools: they are often slow, require constant cloud connectivity, or lock specific manufacturer troubleshooting data behind expensive enterprise software licenses.
+Me and my best friend ran a car business and often worked on cars that had problems.
+We used a generic OBD scanner and found that to be too slow and impractical, always having to look up on the internet what the codes were so I engineered a programme that would just scan and tell me what the issue was.

 I built this pipeline to bridge that gap.
-Designed as a practical garage companion, it gives me instant, offline-first telemetry analysis and localized DTC translation across the different vehicles I work on.
-For prospective employers, this project demonstrates my ability to identify real-world friction points in a hands-on trade and engineer custom software solutions to solve them.
+Designed as a practical garage companion, it not only ingests live telemetry but directly ingests and translates real engine trouble codes (DTCs) read from the car's OBD-II port.
+By matching raw error codes against an embedded SQLite database and combining them with brand-specific profiles, it gives me instant, offline-first diagnostics and localized maintenance insights across the different vehicles I work on.

 ---

 ## Architectural Overview

 Modern vehicle diagnostics often rely on cloud infrastructure, making them vulnerable in air-gapped or low-connectivity environments.
 This pipeline demonstrates edge computing principles by processing telemetry entirely locally using a decoupled, modular design:

 1. **`mock_obd.py`**: Simulates live ECU polling streams (RPM, coolant temperature, throttle position, and Short Term Fuel Trim), outputting structured CSV drive logs.
-(Easily swappable with physical hardware interfaces).
+Made this for you to see how it is run however in reality a csv file exported from the OBD reader would be subbed in for this.
-2. **`vehicle_profile.json`**: A brand-specific configuration framework that dynamically adjusts operational safety thresholds and tracks model-specific chassis vulnerabilities for the cars I work on.
+2. **`vehicle_profile.json`**: A brand-specific configuration framework that dynamically adjusts operational safety thresholds and tracks model-specific chassis vulnerabilities for the cars I work on given by the diagnostic tool i plug into the OBD.
-3. **`detect_anomalies.py`**: Automatically initializes an embedded, offline **SQLite database** seeded with cross-brand DTC registries to flag thermal and fuel anomalies in real-time.
+3. **`detect_anomalies.py`**: Automatically initializes an embedded, offline **SQLite database** seeded with cross-brand DTC registries to flag thermal, fuel anomalies and fault codes in real-time.
 4. **`ai_diagnostician.py`**: Acts as a local RAG report synthesizer, combining peak telemetry metrics with manufacturer knowledge bases to generate comprehensive preventative maintenance summaries.

 ---

 ## Project Structure

 ```text
 automotive_ai_pipeline/